Noncommutative coordinates for symplectic representations: Toledo number and maximal representations

 In this section, we assume that~$r=0$ (i.e.\ $R=\emptyset$), so that $p=k$.

-An important invariant for a symplectic local system~$\mathcal{F}$ on~$S$ (or for the associated holonomy representation $\rho\colon \pi_1(S)\to \Sp(2n,\R)$) is the Toledo number, here denoted by~$T_\mathcal{F}$ (or~$T_\rho$), which was defined in~\cite{BIW} using bounded cohomology.
+An important invariant for a symplectic local system~$\mathcal{F}$ on~$S$ (or for the associated holonomy representation $\rho\colon \pi_1(S)\to \Sp(2n,\R)$) is the Toledo number, here denoted {56@$T_\mathcal{F}$, $T_\rho$ (Toledo number)} by~$T_\mathcal{F}$ (or~$T_\rho$), which was defined in~\cite{BIW} using bounded cohomology.
 Note that the Toledo number depends on the topological surface~$S$ and not only on its fundamental group.
-It is a real number which satisfies the Milnor--Wood inequality:
+It is a real number which satisfies the Milnor--Wood inequality: The representations where this invariant achieves its maximum have particularly nice geometric properties, see~\cite{BIW}.